-Sylvia Acevedo Named Next Chief Executive Officer Of Girl Scouts Of
+Sylvia Acevedo Named Next Chief Executive Officer Of Girl Scouts Of the USA

 Brownie Turned Rocket Scientist to Lead Preeminent Leadership Development Organization for Girls